 Chisinau is also home to what is called “marshrutki”.
 A marshrutka is a minibus that picks up around 15 passengers and drops them off throughout the city.

 As for taxis, while these are generally easily found in the capital, they will not always stop for you if you hail them.
 To get a taxi, go to a busy area and look for those which have been branded.
-Most taxis don’t offer meters so discuss your fare with the driver prior to your departure.
+Most taxis don’t offer meters so discuss your fare with the driver before your departure.

 Driving your own car in Moldova